 Recent VA Renovation Loan Enhancements

 The biggest “improvement” in our VA home improvement loan is the increased amount of renovation costs allowed.
-This went from a great $35,000 to an amazing $75,000.
+This went from a great $35,000 to an unlimited amount.
 Just like the prior level, “renovation costs” includes the actual improvement costs, a contingency reserve, and renovation fees.
 Renovation fees include such items as inspections, title updates, etc. Another change involves higher renovation levels.
 When the renovation cost exceeds $50,000, the loan requires another participant in the process.
 This person is called a HUD Consultant and this person is heavily involved in discussing and reviewing the improvements needed and/or desired for the property.
 Basically, the consultant is a project manager for the loan.

-Other than that, it is the same excellent VA home improvement solution for VA eligible buyer.
-But, now it is a renovation loan on steroids!
+Other than that, it is the same excellent VA home improvement solution for VA eligible buyer, but now it is a renovation loan on steroids!